bilgino/angularforddd/README.md

 **» Projection Patterns**<br/>

-With the "projection by entity" pattern changes will be reflected almost simultaneously.
+With the "projection by entity" pattern state transitions will be reflected almost simultaneously.

 ![](src/assets/images/VMPRO.png)